-“Points of Light believes that now more than ever, companies must drive transformative social change around the world,” said Natalye Paquin, president and CEO, Points of Light.
-“This year’s honorees of The Civic 50 collectively gave $2.1 billion to their communities – and had nearly 700,000 employees volunteer for more than 11.3 million hours.
-Corporate leadership and commitment to civic engagement is critical to strengthening communities.
+“Points of Light believes that corporate leadership and commitment to civic engagement is critical to strengthening communities,” said Natalye Paquin, president and CEO, Points of Light.
+“This year’s honorees of The Civic 50 collectively gave $2.5 billion to their communities – and had nearly 400,000 employees volunteer for more than 7 million hours.
+We also saw them take action on key issues – 100 percent of The Civic 50 companies took action on issues of racism and equity, through supporting community organizers, conducting or supporting research, using their voice to raise awareness and more.
+In addition, 88 percent of the companies also gave time off or schedule flexibility to vote.
 We thank these leaders for their investment and look forward to supporting them in in leveraging their time, talent and assets to make transformational change.”

 Blue Cross Blue Shield of Massachusetts